Sandboxes¶

 Table name “X” is used 2 times in database “id-here”.
 Each table within a database must have a unique name. |

-If you add the same table in both production and your sandbox manually, these tables have two different IDs.
-In this case, we try to put both tables into the database, which is invalid. |
+If you add the same table in both production and sandbox environments manually, these tables will have two different IDs.
+In this case, Amperity will attempt to put both tables into the database, which is invalid. |

 Multiple tables (“X”, “Y”) are tagged with the unique “:customers” tag in database “Stitch QA”.
 At most one table per database can be tagged with a given unique tag. |

-For the same reason as above - the table was added in both production and the sandbox manually and tagged in both.
-In this case, again, we try to combine them into a single database, which results in this error. |
+For the same reason as above - the table was added in both production and the sandbox environments manually, and then tagged in both.
+In this case, Amperity will try to combine them into a single database, which results in this error. |

-Same as above - either resolve via conflict or remove the table in your sandbox or production. |
+Same as above - either resolve via conflict or remove the table fro your sandbox or production environments. |

 To resolve conflicts between production and a sandbox

-After identifying the differences between the production and sandbox tenants, select the radio button for the production or sandbox tenant.
-This will keep the changes in the sandbox tenant or it will pull the change from the production tenant to the sandbox.
+This will keep the changes in the sandbox environment or it will pull the change from the production environment to the sandbox environment.

 When finished reviewing conflicts, click Pull.